 • Property/real estate derivatives

-The exchange is in the process of building a platform for trading digital assets, such as cryptocurrency.
+The exchange recently launched a platform for trading digital assets.

 The Eurex is an important exchange that global derivatives traders use to execute their strategy.
 Individual investors can typically access the exchange through their brokers.